roryprimrose/roryprimrose.github.io/_posts/2010-07-23-caching-workflow-activities-to-increase-performance.md

 }
 {% endhighlight %}

 This class will hold on to activity instances in a dictionary using the activity type as the key.
-To use this class you simply need to make a call out to ActivityStore.Resolve<T>() rather than new T() where T is your activity type.
+To use this class you simply need to make a call out to ActivityStore.Resolve&lt;T&gt;() rather than new T() where T is your activity type.

 [0]: http://geekswithblogs.net/DavidPaquette
 [1]: http://geekswithblogs.net/DavidPaquette/archive/2009/10/26/wf4-performance.aspx